Nashville, Tennessee

 Office:Chicago

-The concrete mix used CarbonCure technology to lower cement content and reduce embodied carbon.
-This, combined with post-tensioned slabs that minimized overall material use, helped the project achieve a measurable reduction in concrete yardage and carbon tonnage.
+We used lower cement concrete to reduce embodied carbon.
+Combined with the post-tensioned slabs that minimized overall material use, we achieved a measurable reduction in concrete yardage and carbon tonnage used in constructing Prime.